 Looking for a job can be an incredibly frustrating experience.
 The competition is stiff and sometimes, in spite of your impressive credentials, employers always seem to be looking for something else.

 But even with all the hassles and heartaches of the job hunt, you need to soldier on.
 You must not let situations that do not work out the way you want them to keep you down.
 Instead, use them as drivers to be better so that when you meet potential employers, they would automatically see you as an asset they need to secure for their organization.
+And if you do not already have hobbies that benefit your job application, now might be a good time to consider so.

 So, how exactly do you go about doing that?
 Here are six practical and smart moves to make when you are applying for a job.